 Important: In your CV or motivation letter, you will need to state that you wish to apply for the Nuffic OKP scholarship.
 This is to ensure Van Hall Larenstein knows whether it needs to send you the instructions for the OKP application.
 Please also briefly explain in your CV or motivation letter why you would like to receive the OKP scholarship.

-2) Register in the Atlas scholarship application system
+2) Register in the Delta scholarship application system

 - Employer statement

 - Government statement (if applicable)

 - Possible other documents.
 The system will inform the candidate which documents are required.

 After you have submitted your OKP application in Delta, your request will be processed by Nuffic after which the Dutch embassies will check the eligibility and asses your application.
 Van Hall Larenstein will inform you about the results and the next steps once we receive the results from Nuffic presumably on 4 June 2020.